eiset/Crowding_code/README.md

 # Crowding_code
-### All the code need for analysing crowding as described in the two articles "A generic method for evaluating crowding in the emergency department" and "Crowding in the emergency department in the absence of boarding – a transition regression model to predict departures and waiting time"
+### Code used in analysing crowding as described in the two articles *A generic method for evaluating crowding in the emergency department* and *Crowding in the emergency department in the absence of boarding – a transition regression model to predict departures and waiting time*

 This is the repository for my research on emergency department crowding.